pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 Routing (companion app required): Users can import routes from Google Maps or GPX files using the companion app.
 Customizable Settings: Fully customizable via the watch or Connect IQ settings.
 No companion app required for basic functionality.
 Breadcrumb-Only Mode: (Optional) A simplified display mode showing only the breadcrumb trail, without the underlying map tiles, for increased battery life on devices with limited screen resolution or memory.

-note: Map support is disabled by default, but can be turned on in app settings, this is because map tile loading is memory intensive and may cause crashes on some devices.

 Companion app:
 The companion app is available on my github: https://github.com/pauljohnston2025/breadcrumb-mobile.git